tsonika/cancer-manuals/docs/modules/metagenomics-module-tax/tax.md

 If you look in this logfile you will note that ~40% of reads were filtered out for each sample.
 You can also see the counts and percent of reads dropped at each step.

+!!! note "Question 2"
-**Q2)** How many of sample 36CMK6WT's reads were filtered out for not containing a match to the forward primer (which is the default setting in this case).
+    How many reads of sample 36CMK6WT were filtered out for not containing a match to the forward primer (which is the default setting in this case).

 ###Conversion to FASTA and removal of chimeric reads